ThugsFinance/cloiinkcoin.com/src/content/whitepaper/index.md

 ---
-title: Ethereum Whitepaper
+title: Cloiinkcoin Whitepaper
-description: An introductory paper to Ethereum, published in 2013 before its launch.
+description: An introductory paper to Cloiinkcoin, published in 2013 before its launch.
 lang: en
 sidebar: true
 sidebarDepth: 2
 ---

-# Ethereum Whitepaper {#ethereum-whitepaper}
+# Cloiinkcoin Whitepaper {#cloiinkcoin-whitepaper}

-_This introductory paper was originally published in 2013 by Vitalik Buterin, the founder of [Ethereum](/what-is-ethereum/), before the project's launch in 2015.
-It's worth noting that Ethereum, like many community-driven, open-source software projects, has evolved since its initial inception._
+_This introductory paper was originally published in 2013 by Vitalik Buterin, the founder of [Cloiinkcoin](/what-is-cloiinkcoin/), before the project's launch in 2015.
+It's worth noting that Cloiinkcoin, like many community-driven, open-source software projects, has evolved since its initial inception._

-_While several years old, we maintain this paper because it continues to serve as a useful reference and an accurate representation of Ethereum and its vision.
-To learn about the latest developments of Ethereum, and how changes to the protocol are made, we recommend [this guide](/learn/)._
+_While several years old, we maintain this paper because it continues to serve as a useful reference and an accurate representation of Cloiinkcoin and its vision.
+To learn about the latest developments of Cloiinkcoin, and how changes to the protocol are made, we recommend [this guide](/learn/)._

 ## A Next-Generation Smart Contract and Decentralized Application Platform {#a-next-generation-smart-contract-and-decentralized-application-platform}